M3 between J4A and J5

 Fleet services has fully re-opened with a brand new building after the previous fire damage.

-Catering: Burger King, Chopstix Noodle Bar, KFC, PizzaExpress, Starbucks, Subway, The Good Breakfast, Krispy Kreme, Starbucks on the Go, Tango Ice Blast, Starbucks Drive Thru
+Catering: Burger King, Chopstix Noodle Bar, KFC, PizzaExpress, Starbucks, Subway, The Good Breakfast, f’real Milkshakes, Krispy Kreme, Rollover, Slush Puppie, Starbucks on the Go, The Good Bakery, Starbucks Drive Thru

 Shops: Little Waitrose & Partners, Waitrose & Partners, WHSmith

-and south-westbound only: Days Inn, Changing Places Outdoor Space: Small wooded area around car park; Picnic Area Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: Welcome Break Fuel, The Good Bakery, f'real Milkshakes, Rollover, Starbucks on the Go, LPG (FloGas)
+and south-westbound only: Days Inn, Changing Places Outdoor Space: Small wooded area around car park; Picnic Area Charging Points: on both sides: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2

 First 2 hours free for all vehicles, after which cars must pay £15 for a further 24 hours and HGVs, caravans and coaches must pay £33 (or £35 to include a £12 meal voucher).